-Merton offers all students accommodation for every year of their degree; it’s reasonably priced (some of the cheapest at Oxford), well maintained and gives you an opportunity to live in everything from newly upgraded rooms to on the oldest Quad in Oxford.
+Merton offers all students accommodation for every year of their degree; it’s reasonably priced (some of the cheapest at Oxford) and gives you an opportunity to live in everything from newly upgraded rooms to on the oldest Quad in Oxford (if you’re lucky).

 Rent costs can be found on the Merton website here.
 You are only entitled to use your room during term-time (Oxford’s terms are very short – 8/9 weeks), but if you have academic reasons to be staying in Oxford during the Vacation, Merton will usually accommodate you for that period too.